top of page

 Rose: risk of increased bleeding

-Frankincense: avoid if the history of psychosis
+Frankincense: avoid if a history of psychosis

 ALL Aromatherapy should be discontinued if babies or mothers are in distress and a medical emergency.